-Carlos volunteers in the community, serving as the Board Chair of The IMAG History & Science Center, and serving on SalusCare, Inc.’s Finance Committee.
-He is also a member of the Association of Eminent Domain Professionals, the Real Estate Investment Society, and The Florida Bar’s Eminent Domain Committee.
+Carlos volunteers in the community, serving as the Board Chair of The IMAG History & Science Center for three years, and serving on SalusCare, Inc.’s Finance Committee.
 Carlos is the co-founder of P.E.A.K., a business roundtable made up of members of the accounting, banking, construction, education, financial advising, health, information technology, insurance, legal, mortgage brokering, non-profit, public relations, and real estate professions.

 Carlos served for six years as one of the Twentieth Judicial Circuit’s representatives to the Board of Governors of the Young Lawyers Division of The Florida Bar.
 At the local level, Carlos served on the Twentieth Judicial Circuit’s Grievance Committee “D,” ending his term by serving as vice-chair.
 He has served the Lee County Bar Association in many capacities and currently is co-chair of General Civil and Business Litigation Practice Section.

-- Represent condemning authorities in acquiring parcels for electric transmission facilities, electric substation, and road construction.
+- Represented condemning authorities in acquiring parcels for electric transmission facilities, electric substation, and road construction.

-- Represent business owner in defending against proposed road widening.
+- Represented business owner in defending against proposed road widening.
 Condemning authority changed plans to minimize impact to client property.

-- Represent owner of agricultural property in defending against proposed taking for drainage facilities.
+- Represented owner of agricultural property in defending against proposed taking for drainage facilities.
 Condemning authority decided not to seek client property and did not file condemnation action.

-- Represent owner of income property in defending against proposed taking to widen road.
+- Represented owner of income property in defending against proposed taking to widen road.
 Condemning authority decided to alter plans to avoid taking client property.

-- Represent (as co-counsel) owners of trade secrets against former colleagues who claimed no trade secrets existed.
+- Represented (as co-counsel) owners of trade secrets against former colleagues who claimed no trade secrets existed.
 Obtained favorable settlement after favorable rulings on client’s motion to amend to seek punitive damages.

-- Represent business and its owner sued by a plaintiff who claimed an ownership interest in the entity.
+- Represented business and its owner sued by a plaintiff who claimed an ownership interest in the entity.
 Raised various formation defenses and ultimately obtained favorable settlement.

-- Represent business owners in dispute with co-owner over multi-million dollar commercial property; obtain settlement retaining ownership of property for clients and ousting co-owner.
+- Represented business owners in dispute with co-owner over multi-million dollar commercial property; obtain settlement retaining ownership of property for clients and ousting co-owner.

-- Obtain dismissal with prejudice of ethics complaint against real estate broker; upheld on appeal.
+- Obtained dismissal with prejudice of ethics complaint against real estate broker; upheld on appeal.

-- Represent the buyer of a business.
+- Represented buyer of a business.
 Before any payment was due, negotiated favorable settlement resulting in satisfaction of promissory note given by the buyer to seller in purchasing the business.